1. YAML File Inputs#

 When using the default parameters, a warning will always print.
 This is to ensure the user is running with their preferred inputs.
 In the case that a user has a file by the same name, the package will take the default as its preference.
 Be sure to specify the local or absolute path in this case, e.g., ./params.yaml, or simply rename your file.

 1.3.
-Build an experiment#
+Build an Experiment#

 Experiments are built using the Experiment class.
 An experiment starts out empty and is then constructed by adding a series of current-, voltage-, or power-controlled steps.
 Each step requires knowing the control mode/units, the control value, a relative time span, and limiting criteria (optional).
 Control values can be specified as either constants or dynamic profiles with sinatures like f(t: float) -> float where t is the relative time of the new step, in seconds.
 The experiment below discharges at a nominal 1C rate for up to 1 hour.
 A limit is set such that if the voltage hits 3 V then the next step is triggered early.
 Afterward, the battery rests for 10 min before charging at 1C for 1 hours or until 4.3 V is reached.
 The remaining three steps perform a voltage hold at 4.3 V for 10 min, a constant power profile of 200 W for 1 hour or until 3.8 V is reached, and a sinusoidal voltage load for 10 min centered around 3.8 V.